Frontier School of the Bible

 Frontier School of the Bible is a small Bible Institute located in La Grange, Wyoming, United States.
 It is a state approved, non-profit educational institution.

 The school was founded by Rev. Richard LeBar and Rev. Dan Johnson on September 5, 1967.
 It currently offers a residential college experience with a variety of Christian service opportunities.
 The current president is Nelson Miles and the vice president is Bill Bagley.

 After gaining a minimum of 102 credits and three years of study, students are eligible for a non-accredited Associate of Arts degree.
 Associate degree recipients may apply for a non-accredited Bachelor of Arts degree upon completion of an additional year of full-time ministry, language school, or an internship.

-Doctrinally, the school endorses a literal approach to biblical hermeneutics resulting in dispensationalism, including adherence to pre-tribulationism and premillennialism.
+Doctrinally, the school endorses a literal approach to biblical hermeneutics resulting in dispensationalism, including adherence to pretribulationism and premillennialism.